JuannyWang/openh264-sha1-talbe-generation/README.md

 	will be marked as passed and SHA1 string will be generated, otherwise, marked as unpassed and no SHA1 string for this test case in SHA1 table file(XXX.264_AllCase_SHA1_Table.csv)

--   The output of this test is those SHA1 table file in folder  ./SHA1Table.
+-   The output of the test are those SHA1 table files in folder  ./SHA1Table.
 	And the final test result can be found in folder ./FinalResult:
 	For those temp data generated during test, can be found ./AllTestData/xxx.264/